tyreepearson/field-workshops-terraform/docs/index.md

   - Can’t check if “SuperLargeBigInstance” is a valid type
 - Analyze or limit runtime actions of deployed applications

+???
+What sentinel does not do in terraform. sentinel is a proactive validate of your infrastructure, it lives in between that plan and apply phase.
+Sentinel will not go in and check your environment and remove existing resources that validate those policies.
+Its not a cloud custodian, or a cloud watch.
+Its not going to check if a resource attribute is a valid type. so for an instance size, its not going to check if your input "SuperLargeBigInstance" is a valid type for that resource.
+Its cant go into your invidivual applications and validate things are running in a specific way.

 ---
 name: where-is-sentinel-used
 # Where is Sentinel Used in Terraform?